chenny408/whirlwind-unity-plugin/README.md

 The controller uses a modified <a href="https://www.assetstore.unity3d.com/en/#!/content/6804">Uniduino</a> library, which is included in the Uniduino directory of the whirlwind-ui project which will be provided upon request.
 You'll need to drop the folder into the Asset folder of your Unity project to begin integration.<br>

+<h2>Best Practices</h2>

+1. Do not leave the heater on for more than 40 seconds (to avoid overheating)
+2. Turn off fan before triggering burst
+3. Wait at least *1.5 seconds* before turning on fan after burst event

 <h2>Variables</h2>
 **arduino**:  Returns the Arduino instance associated with the Vortx device